rhythms06/flatiron-school/README.md

-Hey, it's Sakib, an instructor at Flatiron School.
-Here are some of my notes.
+Hey, it's Sakib - an instructor at Flatiron School.
+Here are some of my lecture notes.

 # Phase 1: JavaScript